Rp70/phpMyProxy/README.md

 # phpMyProxy
 phpMyProxy is a free, light and powerful php proxy script programed by eProxies.info.
-PLEASE use this script to protect your privacy.
-DON'T BE EVIL!
+PLEASE use this script to protect your privacy only, DON'T BE EVIL! phpMyProxy developers are not responsible to anything you did.

 # Version
 Latest version: 1.0.3 since 11 years ago.